codefaux/persistence/README.md

 The Persistence GUI will appear.
 Click a left-edge tab label to open it, and click it again to close it.
 (I'm working on improving this.)

+The 'Money' tab is for recovering your stashed money, or stashing more.

-With your on-person money, you can Research both wands and spells, unlocking the ability to buy them for a single a future run.
+With your on-person money, you can Research both wands and spells, unlocking the ability to buy a copy or copies for a single future run.

 Wand research costs vary depending on what each wand has to offer you.
 IE, a wand which can only improve one stat when researched will be the same cost regardless of its other stats.